usi-verification-and-security/upprover/trunk/cprover/src/goto-symex/README.md

 \subsection symex-overview Overview

-The \ref bmct class gets a reference to an \ref symex_target_equationt "equation" (initially, an empty list of \ref symex_target_equationt::SSA_stept "single-static assignment steps") and a goto-program from the frontend.
+The \ref goto_symext class gets a reference to a \ref symex_target_equationt "equation" (initially, an empty list of \ref SSA_stept "single-static assignment steps") and a goto-program from the frontend.
-The \ref bmct creates a goto_symext to symbolically execute the goto-program, thereby filling the equation, which can then be passed along to the SAT solver.
+\ref multi_path_symex_checkert then calls goto_symext to symbolically execute the goto-program, thereby filling the equation, which can then be passed along to the SAT solver.

 The class \ref goto_symext holds the global state of the symbol executor, while